 The Trustees are responsible for keeping proper accounting records that disclose with reasonable accuracy at any time the financial position of the charity and enable them to ensure that the financial statements comply with the Charities Act 2011, the Charity (Accounts and Reports) Regulations 2008 and the provisions of the trust deed.
 They are also responsible for safeguarding the assets of the charity and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

 Auditors

-Myrus Smith are appointed auditors of the Financial Statements for the year.
+Kingston Burrowes Audit Ltd took over the audit work of Myrus Smith from 1 October 2024 and were appointed auditors of the Financial Statements for the year.

 On behalf of the Trustees

 Paul High Chair of Trustees